Gutelvam/Operationalizing-Macine-Learning/README.md

 - ### Setup Swagger <a name="swagger"></a>

  First of all to make swagger documentation we needed to copy and create a swagger.json file from `swagger URI`  provided by `Azure` when looking at endpoint section (the `swagger.json` created must be in the same folder than `swagger.sh` and `serve.py`).
-To setup swagger it necessary to change the port to 9000 in the `swagger.sh` file because `80` was already taken.
-So using bash we can run the .sh file `bash swagger.sh` it starts swagger, after that with a new terminal we run `python serve.py` to simulate the API documentation.
+To setup swagger it was necessary to change the port to 9000 in the `swagger.sh` file because `80` was already taken.
+So using bash we can run the .sh file `bash swagger.sh` it starts swagger, after that with a new terminal we run `python serve.py` to simulate the endpoint calls with documentation.

 There are two type of HTTP therms, get (Fig 12) and post(Fig 13) that we can interact with.